Telos team

 Heath’s biggest strength is his relatability.
 He excels at forming relationships and strives to be appropriately invested in the lives of his students.
 As an instructor, his end goal is to help students feel like knowledge is worth the time it takes to gain it.
 Heath has a special ability to reach the “difficult to engage” student.
 We are lucky to have Heath on our team of all-star academic professionals.

-PE Head Coach and Neurofitness Director: Center St Campus
+PE Head Coach and Neurofitness Director - North Campus

 Shaun Christian